|

 is pretty much the standard classical guitar posture,

-but easier to achieve because the ergonomic electric guitar does
+but easier to achieve because a solid body electric guitar does

 not have the size and